 Day 1 – Arrival & Orientation

-Upon arrival to the hotel, your guides will hold an Orientation Meeting consisting of ice-breaker activities, team-building, all while working out the kinks of your Spanish language skills.
-The group will also create personal, as well as group, goals and expectations of the trip–focusing on how to make this program a safe, enjoyable and enriching experience for all members.
+Upon arrival at the hotel, your guides will hold an Orientation Meeting consisting of ice-breaker activities, and team-building, all while working out the kinks of your Spanish language skills.
+The group will also create personal, as well as group, goals, and expectations of the trip–focusing on how to make this program a safe, enjoyable, and enriching experience for all members.
 You will enjoy a traditional Costa Rican dinner this evening and then retire to your beds for a wonderful night’s sleep.